 Touring the Alhambra in Granada, Spain

-The highlight of Granada (besides the food) is definitely a trip to the Alhambra, the Moorish palace whose foundations date back to 889 AD.
+7:00 AMThe highlight of Granada (besides the food) is definitely a trip to the Alhambra, the Moorish palace whose foundations date back to 889 AD.
 This trip is not to be missed, and whether you explore by day or during one of the night tours, there is so much to see!
 Unfortunately very little of the original splendor of the palace has been preserved other than the main architectural points.
 At one time the intricate stonework on the walls and ceilings and floors would have been painted in vibrant reds and blues and yellows.
 Now only the stone remains, but restoration is an ongoing process, and several small areas of the palace have that hint of amazing color remaining.

-You can get a great view of the palace from the Mirador San Nicholas, but be prepared to wait to get a good shot because this is a popular tourist area.
+You can get a great view of the palace from the Mirador San Nicholas, but be prepared to wait to get a good shot because this is a popular tourist area. |

-After a very long uphill trek, you'll
+After a very long uphill trek, you'll come to the Justice Gate and you'll know that you are almost there! |

 A quick note: I can't recommend enough buying your ticket in advance on the ticketmaster website.
 We purchased the Alhambra General ticket without a guided tour, but if you aren't dedicated to reading a lot of information about the site before hand, a guide would be a good idea.
 There aren't any placards or signs anywhere to fill in the gaps of the history.
 You do have to select a time to enter the Nasrid Palace section, so I would recommend going early so that you could explore around a bit and then be ready to enter Nasrid Palace at your specified time period.
 There is a bit of a hike from the city up to the entrance -- wear your sneakers for sure because it's up hill the whole way with a few benches if you get winded.
 Then when you finally reach the palace, you have to go stand in line for your ticket.
 The pre-purchased ticket line moves a lot faster, but we had about a 15 minute wait in line just to get our tickets picked up.
 Basically give yourself ample time before your scheduled entry or you may cut it too close.
 Tickets when we went were about $18 per person.